 What you will need

-- Park your ACURA on a level surface.
+- Park the ACURA on a level surface.
 Set the parking brake.
 Secure the rear wheels.

 - Break loose the lug nuts but don't remove them yet.